pixelmager/pixelmager.github.io/meshtosdf/article_simd.md

 }
 ```

-Now that we a clear idea of how to approach doing multiple calculations at a time, we need to decide between two options:
+Now that we have a clear idea of how to approach doing multiple calculations at a time, we need to decide between two options:
 - calculating the distance between 1 grid-cell and 4 triangles.
 - calculating the distance between 4 grid-cells and 1 triangle.